 Fidelity Bank is an equal opportunity employer and is committed to promoting gender diversity in the work place.
 The Bank recognizes that women have different skill sets, viewpoints, ideas and insights which will enable it serve a diverse customer base more effectively.
-The report on Gender Analysis and steps being taken to enhance gender diversity is detailed in the Directors Report and Sustainability Report at pages 2 and 66 of this annual report.
+The report on Gender Analysis and steps being taken to enhance gender diversity are detailed in the Directors Report and Sustainability Report at pages 41 and 72 of this Annual Report.